Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ### Objective of Unit 1

-After working through the three lessons of Unit 1, you should be able to work with the Travelport Universal API&trade; to make requests for services and understand the responses.
+After working through the three lessons of Unit 1, you should be able to work with the Travelport Universal API; to make requests for services and understand the responses.
 You will become familiar with *web services* if you are not already.

 ### Programming language agnostic and WSDL

 Although these lessons are using Java, the lessons' concepts apply to pretty much any programming language.
-The _interface_ to the Universal API&trade; (uAPI) is defined with [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language) or Web Services Definition Language, pronounced "whiz-dul".
+The _interface_ to the Universal API; (uAPI) is defined with [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language) or Web Services Definition Language, pronounced "whiz-dul".

 This means that any programming language that knows how to use *web services* can access the APIs and get useful things done.
 In practice, this means that you need a _generator_ that can take a file "foo.wsdl" and spit out "foo_client.Java", or whatever, in your favorite language.